hcd24/EvalAI/docs/source/challenge_creation.md

 The final step is to create a challenge host team for the challenge on EvalAI.
 After that, just upload the zip folder created in the above steps and the challenge will be created.

-If you have issues in creating a challenge on EvalAI, please feel free to create an issue on our Github Issues Page.
+If you have issues while creating a challenge on EvalAI, please feel free to create an issue on our Github Issues Page.

 ## Create challenge using web interface